a-sit-plus/signum/docs/docs/features.md

 Hence, a device launched with Android&nbsp;10, and later updated to Android&nbsp;12 may still not support key agreement in hardware.
 The Supreme crypto provider will return a failure, in if key agreement is not supported in hardware.
+TODO: will fail for auth on every use!
+Bug in Android; fix hidden behind a feature flag

 ## Supported Algorithms